 AirDrop Alternatives for Windows

-Zapya allows you to share all types of files between your devices wirelessly using Wi-Fi tethering or hotspot feature to connect to other devices.
-It just utilizes the connection so your mobile data won’t be used, in case you use the hotspot functionality.
+Zapya allows you to share all types of files between your devices wirelessly using Wi-Fi tethering or hotspot feature.
 The developer claims that the transmission speed can be up to 10MB per second, it is even much faster than AirDrop.

-Zapya is completely free and cross-platform.
-On your PC, go to Zapya’s home page and download and install the version for Windows PC.
+Zapya is completely free to install and use.
+On your PC, go to Zapya’s homepage and download and install the version for Windows PC.
 On your iPhone/iPad, launch App Store, look for the Zapya app and install it.

 How to use Zapya